kenmoini/kenmoini.com/site/content/en/post/2023/06/nu-mac-who-dis.md

 ## Jiving to The New System Blues

-The best, yet worst part of any new system is setting it back up - there are endless possiblities, a fresh slate to paint upon, but with a crippling feeling that you'll forget to configure or install something that you need.
+The best, yet worst part of any new system is setting it up - there are endless possiblities, a fresh slate to paint upon, but with a crippling feeling that you'll forget to configure or install something that you need.  *Same sorta feeling you get when packing or checking out from a hotel room*.

 I like having the same user experience on each system, and one of the reasons I use Git and a Remote SSH interface via VS Code is that I like to be able to immediately pick up my work from where I last left off - no matter what system I'm using.